Customizing Your Model Schema

 ```

-**Note**: if converting a column from numeric (integer or float) to a category, you must also remove the min/max numeric range values that were automatically calculated from the sample data.
+**Note**: if converting a column from numeric (integer or float) to a category, you must also remove the min/max numeric range values and bins that were automatically calculated from the sample data.

 ```python